-Kevin also has broad experience in 1st and 3rd party insurance defense litigation,
+Kevin also has broad experience in 1st and 3rd party insurance defense litigation, including transportation, trucking and auto liability litigation.

 Kevin is also proud to have been certified by the Connecticut Veterans Legal Center to represent the brave men and women who have served our country on a pro-bono basis before the Board of Veterans Appeals.